kellycook301/Ensayar/README.md

 Over the break I did minimal styling.
 Once school opened back up I made sure to come in and start the daunting task of making the app actually look good.
 Turns out the amount of time I set for myself was more than enough.
 I love the creative part of styling so it was actually a lot of fun, even though I burned my eyes out and had to buy blue-refracting glass.

-And here we are!
-All done.
-Very happy with the project even though there's some small stuff I wanted to have added.
-Here's some things I used in my project.

 Shouts out to...
-* My Cohort for always wanting to see me succeed and being all around awesome!
+* My Cohort for always wanting to see me succeed and being all-around awesome!
 * My instructors Andy, Steve, Meg, and Kimmy!
 They were always willing to help when I was in a rut.
 * Coffee for keeping me ENERGIZED.
 * My my wife Jorden for believing me and always picking me up when I felt lost.
 My daughter Leven for being my main source of  drive and inspiration.
 My parents for always being there.
 Thank you thank you thank you!